JoeManto/XCT/README.md

 **@saveable** use the '$' token infront of a value to preform a inline save.

 > Alternatively, edits to `~/.xctrc` will count as a spot for saveable environment context.
 It should be noted though that inline enviroment saves have precedence over .xctrc.
-It's recommended to have the defualt fall back enviroment context in .xctrc and short term enviroment context changes by inline saves.
+It's recommended to have the defualt fall back enviroment context in .xctrc and short term enviroment context changes by inline-saves.
-**inline saves do not override .xctrc**
+**Inline-saves don't replace changes in .xctrc and .xctrc changes don't override inline-saves**

 e.g.
 Run a test and inline save the test target